OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 ![stimulate40Hz](stimulate40hz.jpg)

 Ok.... let's start writing our program to flash an LED at 40Hz (and improve cognitive function maybe?)
+(CAUTION: We will only do this theoretically as part of learning some new coding.
+We will NOT build anything therapeutic or anything to be used seriously.)

 Go to the Arduino IDE.
 Click File.
 Click New Sketch.
 A new window should pop up on your screen.
 (You can close the Arduino IDE screen in the background.)